Illinois Lawyers for National Vaccine Injury Compensation Program

 The National Vaccine Injury Compensation Program

-The Vaccine Act established a “no-fault” system.
+The Vaccine Act established a "no-fault" system.
 This means that to be compensated, a petitioner does not need to allege that any person or entity involved did anything wrong to cause their injury.
 The Petitioner must show that he or she received a vaccine covered by the Act, and that the vaccine caused their injury or illness.
-Some injuries are so well understood that they are listed on the “Vaccine Table” in association with certain vaccines.
-If a petitioner has suffered a “table injury” then he or she need only prove that they received the covered vaccine within the time-period established on the table and suffered the described injury.
+Some vaccine injuries are so well understood to be related to vaccination that they are listed on the "Vaccine Table" in association with certain vaccines.
+If a petitioner has suffered a "table injury" then he or she need only prove that they received the covered vaccine within the time-period established on the table and suffered the described injury.
 In other cases that are not listed on the Vaccine Injury Table, the Petitioner must prove that he or she received the covered vaccine and that it is more likely than not that the vaccine caused their injury or illness.
-These “non-table” cases can involve complex issues of immunology, neurology, rheumatology, and other diverse specialties.
+These "non-table" cases can involve complex issues of immunology, neurology, rheumatology, and other diverse specialties.
 They often require an understanding of cytokines, T cells, and other actions in the body that take place at a molecular level.

 Who May File a Claim for Compensation